Radical Touch

 A collaborative practice as research with Florence Logan

-(1) The duet of a body next to a body and/or with the memory of a body- exploring the fear of never feeling close enough.
+(1) The duet of a body next to a body and/or with the memory of a body- exploring the fear of never feeling close enough, the courage of trying.

-(2) The duet of a body inside a body- drawing inspiration from images of pregnancy and mothering, viewing the female body as a host-body.
+(2) The duet of a body inside a body- drawing inspiration from images and experiences of pregnancy and mothering, viewing the body as a host-body, as both archive and archivist, as both carrying and carried.

 Our practice as duet is built on our fanatic commitment to ideas, even the tiniest ones, an obsessive trust in each other and a gratefulness for our surroundings.
 Our collaboration is built on the following principles, written by futurist founder F.T Marinetti: